joaomelo/textorama/README.md

 - A set of keyboard shortcuts found in [this list](https://codemirror.net/docs/ref/#commands.defaultKeymap).
 - Select and edit at multiple locations by holding CTRL and clicking the positions you want to add new cursors.
-- By the way, all those top bar buttons are tied to keyboard shortcuts: "new" is "alt + n", "open" with "ctrl + o", and "save" goes by "ctrl + s".
-The last one will be "save as" or "download", depending on your browser support.
-Both work through "ctrl + d".
 - Support for the markdown syntax.
 It is still portable plain text but visually enriched.
 You can read more about it [here](https://www.markdownguide.org/).

 # Open Source